hshutan/FlipDotCompendium/README.md

 ##### How to set Sign IDs in General

-The Mega Max 3000 series of signs use dipswitches to set the sign ID.
+The Max 3000 series of signs use dipswitches to set the sign ID.
 The ID is encoded in binary.
 Look at the table below to see example settings for various sign IDs.
 Cross reference the sign ID 6 row with the image above to see how the on/off states correlate. *Do not adjust the sign ID with power applied to the sign.*

 | Switch 1 | Switch 2 | Switch 3 | Switch 4 | Switch 5 | Switch 6 | Switch 7 | Switch 8 |  Resulting Sign ID  |
 |:--------:|:--------:|:--------:|:--------:|:--------:|:--------:|:--------:|:--------:|:-------------------:|